fabiospampinato/vscode-github-notifications-bell/readme.md

 A secure, customizable, statusbar icon that notifies you about notifications on GitHub.

-You can customize it to your likings, choose when to show it and which icon/color/browser to use.
+You can customize it to your likings, choosing when to show it and which icon/color/label to use.

 ## Install